Protection of Interests in Enforcement Proceedings

 Review the Enforcement File

-The creditor has the right to examine case materials.
-It’s best to notify the bailiff in advance to arrange a convenient time to visit the enforcement office.
+The creditor has the right to inspect the enforcement case file.
+It is advisable to notify the bailiff in advance to arrange a suitable time.

 4